Dead Peer Dedection

 If you dislike using keepalives, you can reconverge based on the dynamic routing protocol.
 Routing protocols are deployed over GRE tunnels and configured routing metric influence-preferred paths.

 Failover is based on a lack of receipt of peer neighbor updates, resulting in dead-time expiration and neighbor tear-down.
-Similar to GRE keepalives, it is not a detection mechanism based on IKE or IPsec.
+Like GRE keepalives, it is not a detection mechanism based on IKE or IPsec.
 Phases 1 and 2 will remain active and expire only based on lifetime.

 Dead peer detection ( DPD )

 Unlike GRE or IKE keepalives, it does not send periodic keepalives.
 Instead, it functions because if IPsec traffic is sent and received, IPsec peers must be up and functioning.
-If not, no IPsec traffic would pass.
-On the other, if time passes without IPsec traffic, dead peer detection will start questioning peers’ liveliness.
+If not, no IPsec traffic will pass.
+On the other hand, if time passes without IPsec traffic, dead peer detection will start questioning peers’ liveliness.

 IPsec DPD must be supported and enabled by both peers.
 Negotiated during Phase 1, therefore, help before the tunnel is negotiated.
 You must clear the tunnels SA if you enable DPD after the tunnel is up.
 DPD parameters are not negotiated; they are locally significant.